-On August 4, 2006, the BSP, under Circular No. 538, issued the prescribed guidelines implementing the revised risk-based capital adequacy framework for the Philippine banking system to conform to Basel II capital adequacy framework.
-The new BSP guidelines took effect on July 1, 2007.
+Appendix 59 to Sec.
+125 of the Manual of Regulations for Banks outlines the prescribed guidelines implementing the revised risk-based capital adequacy framework for the Philippine banking system to conform to Basel II capital adequacy framework.
+The new BSP guidelines took effect on January 1, 2014.
 Thereafter, banks were required to compute their capital adequacy ratio (CAR) using these guidelines.

 Standardized credit risk weights were used in the credit assessment of asset exposures.
-Third party credit assessments were based on ratings by Standard & Poor's, Moody's and Fitch, while PhilRatings were used on peso-denominated exposures to Sovereigns, MDBs, Banks, Local Government Units, Government Corporations and Corporates.
+Third party credit assessments were based on ratings by Standard & Poor's, Moody's, and Fitch Ratings, while PhilRatings were used on peso-denominated exposures to Sovereigns, MDBs, Banks, Local Government Units, Government Corporations and Corporates.

-On January 15, 2013, the BSP issued Circular No. 781, Basel III Implementing Guidelines on Minimum Capital Requirements, which provides the implementing guidelines on the revised risk-based capital adequacy framework particularly on the minimum capital and disclosure requirements for universal banks and commercial banks, as well as their subsidiary banks and quasi-banks, in accordance with the Basel III standards.
-The Circular took effect on January 1, 2014.

-The Circular sets out a minimum Common Equity Tier 1 (CET1) ratio of 6.00% and Tier 1 capital ratio of 7.50%.
+Appendix 59 also provides the implementing guidelines on the revised risk-based capital adequacy framework particularly on the minimum capital and disclosure requirements for universal banks and commercial banks, as well as their subsidiary banks and quasi-banks, in accordance with the Basel III standards.
+It sets out a minimum Common Equity Tier 1 (CET1) ratio of 6.00% and Tier 1 capital ratio of 7.50%.
 It also introduces a capital conservation buffer of 2.50% comprised of CET1 capital.
 The BSP's existing requirement for Total CAR remains unchanged at 10.00% and this ratio shall be maintained at all times.